Jul 28 , 2020

 Here is a vid on crafting yourself some cannabutter:

-Now, you may wonder what kind of weed to use – that depends on what you want to get out of it.
+Now, you may wonder what kind of weed to use for your cannabis cookies or any other type of cannabis edibles – that depends on what you want to get out of it.
 A sativa is going to energize you and often give you a mental boost, whereas an indica will ease your aches but sometimes couchlock you!
 We suspect from the reputation that edible marijuana or medibles have for knocking you on your butt that maybe most are made with indicas.
-Know your weed (from resources like Weed Republic) and know what the various effects are and then decide from there.
+Make sure you know your weed (from resources like Weed Republic) and know what the various effects are and then decide from there.
 Cannabutter recipes rarely specify a type of weed, so in that you are on your own.
-Go with what works for you or whatever your favorite strain is.
+Go with what works for you or whatever your favorite strain is so whatever cannabis infused concoction you come up with provides you with the desired effects.

 Best Weed Strains to Use in Making Cookies: